 All travel involving the use of an automobile will follow guidelines as set forth in this policy.

 Consistent with PASSHE BOG policy, university employees shall use rental cars and vans when economically warranted.
 Employees are encouraged to use rental cars when mileage per day exceeds approximately 100 miles.
 Employees choosing to use personal vehicles will be reimbursed at the state rate for mileage up to 100 miles.
 When personal vehicle mileage exceeds 100 per day, the employee will be reimbursed at the Enterprise rate.
+Effective March 1, 2014, travel requests with daily mileage in excess of 100 must include a print-out of the optimizer showing the most economical means of travel.

 Faculty and staff are required to use the trip optimizer for determination of the most economical means of automobile transportation.
 Travel requests with daily mileage in excess of 100 must include a print-out of the optimizer showing the most economical travel cost.
 The trip optimizer can be found on the 'Enterprise Car Rental Information' page.